apache/sis-site/source/epsg.md

 Maven projects can get the EPSG geodetic dataset automatically, _without any prompt for terms of use agreement_, if they add a `sis-epsg` or `sis-embedded-data` dependency (from `org.apache.sis.non-free` group) in their project.
 Those two approaches have advantages and inconvenient described in following sub-sections.
-In both cases, we assume that developers who add those dependencies explicitely in their project agree with [EPSG terms of use][EPSG-ToU].
+In both cases, we assume that developers who add those dependencies explicitly in their project agree with [EPSG terms of use][EPSG-ToU].

 ## As database installer     {#maven-epsg}